Acacia crassa: Taxonomy

 This species is a member of the Acacia cunninghamii group and is closely related to A. concurrens, A. leiocalyx, A. longispicata and A. tingoorensis.

 Distribution and habitat

 This species of wattle range follows along the line of the Great Dividing Range from around Mackay in Queensland to about Newcastle in New South Wales where it is found on sandstone and rocky conglomerate areas growing in gravelly, sandy, sandy loam or clayey soils.
 It is usually a part of sclerophyll woodland, heath or open scrub communities.
-Subspecies crassa only occurs in north-eastern Queensland were it is common in woodland and forest and is particularly common in the Monto-Gin Gin areas but also occurs in a few areas between Eidsvold-Wandoan and Shoalwater Bay.
+Subspecies crassa only occurs in north-eastern Queensland where it is common in woodland and forest and is particularly common in the Monto-Gin Gin areas but also occurs in a few areas between Eidsvold-Wandoan and Shoalwater Bay.